Tuning FotoWeb and Index Manager for performance

 - More CPUs

-Another option is to add more Index Manager servers to help the system more easily keep up with the incoming flow of files.
+Another option is to add more Index Manager servers to help the system keep up with the incoming flow of files.

-The key points to note here is that FotoWeb needs low-latency access to both MongoDB and Index Manager.
+The key point to note is that FotoWeb needs low-latency access to both MongoDB and Index Manager.
 They should be on the same LAN and not be constrained by any firewalls.
-Often a firewall can slow performance considerably and performance can vary a lot depending on a number of factors - at time it may work just fine, at other times performance may be sluggish.
+Often a firewall can slow performance considerably and performance can vary a lot depending on a number of factors - at times it may work just fine while at other times performance may be sluggish.
 Because troubleshooting such issues can be a challenge, we recommend running these components on the same LAN and making sure there's minimal latency between components.

 Strongly discouraged configurations

-The below chart shows a system where a firewall filters communications between FotoWeb/MongoDB and Index Manager and the storage system on the other.
-Index Manager relies on being able to push metadata to MongoDB (the FotoWeb metadata database) and introcuing latency at that level can have a negative effect on performance.
-Also the client communication from FotoWeb, which runs on port 7000/7001 by default, will also have to be funneled through the firewall, which can have a negative effect on how users perceive client performance.
+The chart below shows a system where a firewall filters communication between FotoWeb/MongoDB and Index Manager, and the storage system on the other.
+Index Manager relies on being able to push metadata to MongoDB (the FotoWeb metadata database) and introducing latency at that level can negatively affect performance.
+Also, the client communication from FotoWeb, which runs on port 7000/7001 by default, will also have to be funneled through the firewall, which can have a negative effect on how users perceive client performance.

 Finally, the last chart shows a configuration where a firewall has been placed between FotoWeb and the MongoDB instance.
-This configuration should be avoided at all costs, since it adds latency to so many of the core functions in FotoWeb that it is positively guaranteed to generate performance issues.
+This configuration should be avoided since it adds latency to so many of the core functions in FotoWeb that it is guaranteed to generate performance issues.

 Recommendations

-Ideally, any firewall on the system will limit incoming traffic from the Internet to the FotoWeb server, for instance by allowing only ports 80 and/or 443.
-Performance-wise, it is best to place the entire system - FotoWeb, Index Manager, and file storage, in the DMZ zone to allow the servers to communicate freely without firewall restrictions.
+Ideally, any firewall on the system limits incoming traffic from the internet to the FotoWeb server, for instance, by allowing only ports 80 and/or 443.
+Performance-wise, it is best to place the entire system - FotoWeb, Index Manager, and file storage, in the DMZ zone so the servers can communicate freely without firewall restrictions.

 Configuring Index Manager for use with FotoWeb

-To reduce the possibility that users execute queries that generate a lot of server processing and/or extremely large results, it is possible to remove their possibility to use wildcards at the beginning of the search string.
-To do so, tick Disable leading search characters in the index configuration.
+To reduce the possibility that users execute queries that generate a lot of server processing and/or extremely large results, you can remove the option to use wildcard characters at the beginning of the search string.

 Configuring FotoWeb for optimal searching